kubernetes/website/docs/concepts/workloads/pods/disruptions.md

 percentage of the total.

-Cluster managers and hosting providers should use tools which respect Pod Disruption Budgets by calling the Eviction API instead of directly deleting pods.
-An example is the `kubectl drain` command.
+Cluster managers and hosting providers should use tools which respect Pod Disruption Budgets by calling the [Eviction API](/docs/tasks/administer-cluster/safely-drain-node/#the-eviction-api) instead of directly deleting pods.
+Examples are the `kubectl drain` command and the Kubernetes-on-GCE cluster upgrade script (`cluster/gce/upgrade.sh`).

 When a cluster administrator wants to drain a node they use the `kubectl drain` command.
 That tool tries to evict all